benzionchen/Text-Maze-Solver-Dijkstra-s-w--Union-Find/README.md

 Another issue I ran into was that my computer was not recognizing the proper compiler that I had installed.
 I installed MinGW, but for some reason, it kept recognizing the v6.3.0 of it rather than using the updated compiler to run my code.
 And because of that, I ran into issues with not being able to run certain types of features only available to C++ 11 or higher.
-I finally got it to work by deleting all my PATHs in the virtual environment, reinstalling MinGW64 from different websites, and through trial and error, I was able to get the v14 one working.
+I finally got it to work by deleting all my PATHs in the virtual environment, reinstalling MinGW64 from several different websites, and through trial and error, I was able to get the v14 one working.

 This concludes my final project!